-Usually it takes me approximately 1 ½ to 2 hours to perform the procedure.
-Frequently I will place an implant, whether it is saline or silicone, during the procedure to add fullness to the upper part of the breast.
+Usually, it takes me approximately 1 ½ to 2 hours to perform the procedure.
+Frequently, I will place an implant, whether it is saline or silicone, during the procedure to add fullness to the upper part of the breast.
 Adding an implant adds 10-15 minutes to the procedure time.

-Most women, who are requesting a mastopexy or breast lift, often desire to have fullness on the upper part of the breast in addition to positioning the nipple where it used to be when they were younger.
+While a breast lift without implants is an excellent option for lifting the breasts, most women who are requesting a mastopexy often desire to have fullness on the upper part of the breast in addition to positioning the nipple where it used to be when they were younger.
 For those women who do not desire larger breasts but still want fullness and cleavage, a small implant will suffice.

 Most women, who reach the stage where they are seeking a surgical correction of their saggy breasts, are willing to put up with some scarring of the breast to achieve it.
 The majority of my patients are very pleased with their outcome.
 The more a patient knows about both the surgical and healing process the more realistic the expectations and therefore the more satisfied the patient is with the outcome.

 A lot of women desire to have a breast lift with the hope of not having to wear a bra after the procedure.
 Although I don’t recommend this as routine, the renewed perkiness will allow a patient to occasionally go without a bra.